paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

   public void Play() { AudioSource.PlayClipAtPoint(clip: Pick(), position: Vector3.zero); }
 }
 ```
-This example can be used to play one of a selection of sounds.
+This example can play  a sound from the list.
 This is a great way to make a game sound less tedious.

 #### Pick()
 All classes inheriting from `Set` have a `Pick()` method with two controlling field entries:
-* ***cycle***: True to return entries sequentially, false to get a random selection.
+* ***cycle***: True to return entries in order, false to get a random selection.
-* ***exhaustiveBelow***: If the number of entries in the set is below this value, then while `Pick()` returns a random entry, no entry is retrieved twice before all the others have had a turn.
+* ***exhaustiveBelow***: If the number of entries in the set is below this value, then while `Pick()` returns a random entrywith no repeats.
 From a list of three, nothing appears random.

 These options are available in the editor when you create a custom asset from a `Set`.

 #### Add(entry)
-While in most cases the `Set` will be filled by the Unity Editor to save as an Asset, there are occasions where adding additional elements will be needed.
+While in most cases we use the Inspector to fill the `Set`, sometimes we need dynamic changes.
 #### Remove(entry)
 On occasions, a `Set` entry will expire, and it will be necessary to remove them.
 #### Contains(entry)